tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/注册游戏_intl.md

 [//]: # (chinagitpath:XXXXX)

 ## Game Registration
-This document describes how to activate TcaplusDB and add the game to get the game ID and KEY.
+This document describes how to activate TcaplusDB and add a game to get the game ID and KEY.

 ##  Prerequisites
 You have registered a Tencent Cloud account and completed the verification.